 Title VI of the Civil Rights Act of 1964, is the overarching civil rights law that prohibits discrimination based on race, color, or national origin, in any program, service or activity that receives federal assistance.
 Specifically, Title VI assures that, "No person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefit of, or be otherwise subjected to discrimination under any program or activity receiving federal assistance."
-Related statutes, regulations and executive orders have broadened Title VI.
-Section 324 of the Federal-Aid Highway Act prohibits discrimination based on sex, which is the enabling legislation of the Federal Highway Administration (FHWA).
-The Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 prohibit unfair and inequitable treatment of persons receiving federal financial assistance.
-The Civil Rights Restoration Act of 1987 clarified the intent of Title VI to include all programs and activities of federal-aid recipients and contractors whether those programs and activities regardless of the type of funding.
+Title VI has been broadened by related statutes, regulations and executive orders.
+Discrimination based on sex is prohibited by Section 324 of the Federal-Aid Highway Act, which is the enabling legislation of the Federal Highway Administration (FHWA).
+The Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 prohibit unfair and inequitable treatment of persons as a result of projects which are undertaken with federal financial assistance.
+The Civil Rights Restoration Act of 1987 clarified the intent of Title VI to include all programs and activities of federal-aid recipients and contractors whether those programs and activities are federally funded or not.

 As a recipient of federal financial assistance, ATRANS must provide access to individuals with limited ability to speak, write, or understand the English language.
 The department must not restrict an individual in any way from the enjoyment of any advantage or privilege enjoyed by others receiving any service, financial aid, or other benefit under its programs or projects.
+Individuals may not be subjected to criteria or methods of administration which cause adverse impact because of their race, color, or national origin, or have the effect of defeating or substantially impairing accomplishment of the objectives of the program because of race, color or religion.
 Therefore, the primary goals and objectives of ATRANS Title VI Program are:

-- To assign roles, responsibilities, and procedures for ensuring compliance with Title VI of the Civil Rights Act of 1964 and related regulations and directives; - 2.
-To ensure that people affected by ATRANS programs and projects receive the services, benefits, and opportunities to which they are entitled without regard to race, color, national origin, age, sex, or disability; - 3.
-To prevent discrimination in ATRANS programs and activities, whether those programs and activities are federally funded or not; - To establish procedures for identifying impacts in any program, service, or activity that may create an illegal adverse impact on any person because of race, color, national origin,; - 5.
+- To assign roles, responsibilities, and procedures for ensuring compliance with Title VI of the Civil Rights Act of 1964 and related regulations and directives; - To ensure that people affected by ATRANS programs and projects receive the services, benefits, and opportunities to which they are entitled without regard to race, color, national origin, age, sex, or disability; - 3.
+To prevent discrimination in ATRANS programs and activities, whether those programs and activities are federally funded or not; - 4.
+To establish procedures for identifying impacts in any program, service, or activity that may create an illegal adverse impact on any person because of race, color, national origin,; - 5.
 To establish procedures to annually review Title VI compliance for all areas of the department; - 6.
-To set forth procedures for filing and processing complaints by persons who believe that an act of discrimination under Title VI in an ATRANS service, program or activity exists.
+To set forth procedures for filing and processing complaints by persons who believe they have been subjected to illegal discrimination under Title VI in an ATRANS service, program or activity.